garretreichenbach/Warpspace2/README.md

 https://discord.gg/hcpSphM

 # Install guide
-- use the builtin, ingame modbrowser, find WarpSpace and click "install".
+- use the builtin, in-game mod browser, find WarpSpace and click "install".
 - make sure the mod is activated.

 If you have the suspicion that something is not working or the mod is not running at all, contact me or the starloader discord.